WEF Community Service Project

 The WEF Students and Young Professionals Committee (SYPC) organizes the WEF Community Service Project each year.
 Committee volunteers help design, market, and raise funds and materials for the project.
 This project provides a great opportunity for WEFTEC attendees to give back to our host city.

-If you are interested in helping plan this year’s project, please contact the 2024 Service Project Chairs: Olga Mikhalchishina and Brandon Friedland.
+If you are interested in helping plan the 2025 project, please contact the 2025 Service Project Chair: Brandon Friedland.

 Contact Us about Participating